jaihind213/radio-duck/README.md

 ```

 ### Load data from cloud blob storage like s3/azure
-It's the same as you are interacting with duckDb. see the docker section below on how to configure radio-duck.
+It's the same as you are interacting with duckDb using sql.

 ### Consume data from streams like kafka
 [todo]